Rodeobe/bruxism/index.md

 An online, crowdsourced and curated overview of **treatments that can help with bruxism** (teeth grinding).
 Hope this site gives you your smile back!

 ### Contribute
-This is a crowdsources list.
+This is a crowdsourced list.
 So if you have comments, additional tools, etc. share them with us.

 ### Categorization